 - a.
 MLC faculty may take courses for credit, or audit with no cost. - b.
 Teaching staff and adjunct instructors may take courses for credit, or audit with no cost. - c.
 Non-teaching staff may audit courses with no cost. - d.
-Faculty spouses may audit courses with no cost; courses taken for credit incur the established costs. - e.
+Faculty spouses may audit courses with no cost for personal enrichment.
+There is no recording of the audit but permission of the instructor is required.
+Courses taken for credit incur the established costs. - e.
 Current and future supervising teachers may take EDU9249 Workshops for Supervisors of Student Teachers for credit with no cost (costs are covered by the Education Division).